Blosc/python-caterva/RELEASING.rst

 * Make sure that `RELEASE_NOTES.rst` and `ANNOUNCE.rst` are up to date with the latest news in the release.

+* Check that `VERSION` file contains the correct number.

 * Check any copyright listings and update them if necessary.
 You can use ``grep -i copyright`` to figure out where they might be.